SriramGandhiS/ROI-THE-LEGAL-APP/README.md

 ## ⚠️ Important Security Notice
 **Only Sriram (the owner) can access all APIs and related services.**
 All API keys have been removed from the public source code for security.
-To use the AI features (Gemini, ChatGPT, Groq), you must provide your own API keys in the respective configuration files.
+To use the AI features (Gemini, ChatGPT, Groq), you must request sriram for api key and integrated chats

 **DO NOT try to pirate or misuse this application.** Contact the owner for authorized access or collaboration.